 The season for cutting cakes is up.
 It's time to cut some body fat to get your body ready for summer!
 First of all, you have to understand that the point of cutting is to reduce your overall body weight.

-Sounds as simple as taking a donut off your diet, right?
+It sounds as simple as taking a donut off your diet, right?
 Wrong!
-It’s more than that and you must see to it that you really discipline yourself in the next 4-6 weeks.
+It’s more than that, and you must see to it that you really discipline yourself in the next 4-6 weeks.
 Keep in mind that there is no easy way to cut to your goal, but there are healthy ways to achieve it.

 Increase your water intake.
-Drinking water fills you up faster, also helping you reduce your calorie intake.
+Drinking water fills you up faster while also helping you reduce your calorie intake.
 This is also good practice for those who have a hard time controlling their hunger.
-There’s a lot you can benefit from drinking water plus it doesn’t contain any calories so you can chug it down, feel full and not have to worry a thing.
+There’s a lot you can benefit from drinking water plus it doesn’t contain any calories, so you can chug it down, feel full, and not have to worry about anything.

 Cut down on sugar.
-As much as possible, try to keep your Glycemic index low.
-There is such a thing as bad carbs which are a big no no when it comes to cutting because they are stored as fat when not burnt.
-Refined sugars and bread are some examples of food with high glycemic index.
-Make it a habit to check the labels of packages.
+As much as possible, try to keep your glycemic index low.
+There is such a thing as bad carbs, which are a big no-no when it comes to cutting because they are stored as fat when not burned.
+Refined sugars and bread are some examples of foods with a high glycemic index.
+Make it a habit to check the labels on packages.
 The smaller the number (55 or lower), the better.

 Protein is your best friend.
 While cutting, protein is important.
-Because your carb and fat intake is lower than usual, your body will start looking into your proteins more for energy.
-Basically, the larger your calorie deficit, the more muscle lost.
+As your carb and fat intake is lower than usual, your body will start looking into your proteins more for energy.
+Basically, the larger your calorie deficit, the more muscle you lose.
 That’s why eating more protein will help you avoid losing too much muscle and will maintain your lean body mass.

 Bonus!
 Cut drinking.
 That “once a week” unwinding with alcohol needs to go while you’re cutting.
-Alcohol calories are so easy to overdo, especially with beer and having one bottle in one sitting is hardly possible.
-Read around and you’ll find that booze and cutting don’t ever go together, so sacrifice a bit for this phase.
+Alcoholic calories are so easy to overdo, especially with beer, and having one bottle in one sitting is hardly possible.
+Read around, and you’ll find that booze and cutting don’t ever go together, so sacrifice a bit for this phase.